isaacsmith3/anchor/final-report.md

 ## Why This Project is Interesting to You

 Anchor addresses a personal pain point: the ease with which digital distractions can derail productivity.
-What makes this project particularly interesting is the philosophy of "real friction"—rather than making blocking easy to bypass, Anchor introduces intentional barriers (like requiring a physical NFC tap) that force users to pause and consider whether they truly need to access a blocked site.
+What makes this project particularly interesting is the philosophy of "real friction"—rather than making blocking easy to bypass, Anchor introduces intentional barriers that force users to pause and consider whether they truly need to access a blocked site.
 This approach respects user agency while providing meaningful support for focus.

 The technical challenge of building a seamless, real-time synchronized experience across three different platforms (browser extension, mobile app, web app) was also compelling.
 Each platform has unique constraints and capabilities, and designing a system that works cohesively across all of them required careful architectural decisions.

 Additionally, the project touches on deeper questions about digital wellness, self-control, and how technology can be designed to support rather than exploit human psychology.
-The physical "Brick" device concept bridges the digital and physical worlds in a way that makes the act of unlocking more intentional and meaningful.

 ## Key Learnings from the Project